fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 These codes have a very long history which I will not go into here.

+I have maintained the historical practice that the header codes are all *.h.

 The original codes were written for C++ long before there was C++11.
 A lot was achieved which can be done much more easily now.

 The versions in use here have many enhancements I have written over the years which have not been made available previously.